schleuder/schleuder-website/docs/index.md

 #### Transport encryption

-By default schleuder-api-daemon **listens only to localhost** and does not authenticate requests.
-To enable it listen to other addresses, you have to provide transport encryption (TLS) certificates.

-You can **generate a new certificate** by executing:
+schleuder-api-daemon uses transport encyrption (TLS) for all connections.
+The required TLS-certifcates should have been generated during the setup (`schleuder install`).
+You can generate new ones at any time by executing:

     schleuder cert generate